madeleineforbes/gwenbell.com/content.md

 Gwen Bell
 =========

+  + 29 Apr • Oh, snap!
+What's that sound?
+That's the sound of brand new bottom nav.
+Yes, yes y'all.
+Just don't click on writing.
+Yet.
-<div class="mark">29 Apr • Empowering is hard-coding your own routes!
-Here's a new route: [Motherless Daughters](http://gwenbell.com/motherlessdaughters).
+  + 29 Apr • Here's a new route: [Motherless Daughters](http://gwenbell.com/motherlessdaughters).
 Just in time for mother's day, that day that if you don't have one might make you want to punch something in the face.
 Or, y'know.
-Cry.</div>
+Cry.
   + 28 April • St Marks NYC.
 You know what?
 Hard coded routes, done.
 Nohuping out almost but not quite.
 Navigating to a destination with no phone in a city of millions, done.
 2 out of 3 ain't bad.
   + 28 Apr • You know what's fracking exciting?
 Witnessing the plunge!
 [Madeleine Forbes](http://madeleineforbes.co.uk/) read Git Commit and published about it to her new site.
 Read her [response](http://gwenbell.com/responses).
   + 26 Apr • Hey, MF.
 You were totally right about The Wire.
 As of first 30 seconds of second episode, I am hooked.